 The wording of the job description can impact the type of people likely to apply.
 Avoid gendered language or using slang that may be confusing to older candidates or those who don’t speak English as a first language.
 Furthermore, don’t say that you are looking for a ‘culture fit’ or ‘diversity hire’ as this could negatively impact your application diversity.

 In your job ad, include the salary and ideally make it non-negotiable.
-This is because women and ethnic minority candidates are less likely to negotiate salaries and so can end up on a lower salary than their white male counterparts.
+This is because women and ethnic minority candidates are less likely to negotiate salaries.
+As a result, they can end up on lower pay than their white male counterparts.
 Providing flexible working options from day one and mentioning this on your advert can also increase applications from parents or disabled jobseekers.

 Application process